 You can find this certificate by navigating to the Keyfactor Command Management Portal in a secure browser session and viewing the server certificate chain.

-/tmp/CorpRoot.crt

-Verify Keyfactor Command connectivity? (default: Yes):
+Verify Keyfactor Command connectivity? (default: Yes): Verifying connection...

-Verifying connection ...

 Please specify the installation format.
-Enter "local" or "rpm". (default: "local"):

-Fath to the desired directory for installation.
-Directory must not already exist. (default: /opt/keyfactor-java-agent ):

-ocal user account the agent should run as:

-Hostname the agent will connect to Keyfactor as:
+Enter "local" or "rpm". (default: "local"): Path to the desired directory for installation.
+Directory must not already exist. (default: /opt/keyfactor-java-agent ): Local user account the agent should run as: kvfuser Hostname the agent will connect to Keyfactor as: HOSTName the agent will commisse to keylosses as.

-jvagnt162.keyexample.com

 Directory where the agent logs should be placed (default: /opt/keyfactor-java-agent/logs/):

 NOTE: Logging configuration, including additional options, can be adjusted through the "log4j2.xml" file within the agent "config" directory.
 Number of log files that should be kept (default: 7):

 Maximum size of each log file (default: "3 MB"):

 Register AnyAgent components with the Keyfactor Java Agent?
 (Default: No):

-Building Java Agent installer ...

-Building Java Agent installer...

 Encrypting credentials

 Generating config files

 Copying files

 Creating SSL certificate trust store

-Install completed
+Unstall completed

-You can use the scripts included in the installation to set up the Java agent as a service on your platform.
+[You can use the scripts included in the installation to set up the Java agent as a service on your platform.
 Additional configuration may be necessary for the se

-rvice to run automatically on machine startup.

 '''

-Figure 19: Keyfactor Java Agent Local Installation on Linux
+Figure 18: Keyfactor Java Agent Local Installation on Linux